Landscapes for Life

 Areas of Outstanding Natural Beauty (AONBs) are some of the UK’s most cherished and outstanding landscapes.

-What are Invasive Non-Native Species?
 Some species have been introduced into the UK deliberately for use in forestry or agriculture, and others have arrived as a result of human activity via the transport of goods or brought in by botanists and explorers.
-It’s currently estimated that Britain has more than 3,000 non-native species.
-Many are harmless, but occasionally a species will be introduced that can post a threat to native biodiversity – these are Invasive Non-Native Species (INNS).
+It’s currently estimated that Britain has more than 3,000 non-native species (plants and animals).
+Many are harmless, but occasionally a species will be introduced that can pose a threat to native biodiversity – these are Invasive Non-Native Species (INNS).

 On our current ‘Hit List’ are the 3 most prevalent INNS in the lower Wye Valley, Japanese knotweed, American skunk cabbage and Himalayan balsam.
-It’s believed these were introduced as exotic garden plants and, finding our temperate climate favourable, they spread out into the countryside via watercourses and other means.
-Sale of Himalayan Balsam and Japanese Knotweed is banned and both are listed under Section 9, Wildlife & Countryside Act and categorised as controlled waste.
-American Skunk Cabbage is found along watercourses, bog gardens and ornamental ponds across the UK, but still in fairly localised areas and, incredibly, it is still available to purchase!
+It’s believed these were introduced as exotic garden plants and, finding our climate favourable, they spread out into the countryside via watercourses and other means.
+Sale of Himalayan Balsam and Japanese Knotweed is banned and both are listed under Section 9, Wildlife & Countryside Act and categorised as a ‘Controlled Waste’.
+American Skunk Cabbage is found along watercourses, bog gardens and ornamental ponds across the UK, but still in fairly localised areas.

-What’s the problem?
-Yes, they might have striking foliage and pretty flowers, but they pose serious problems for our waterways and the wildlife that depends upon them.
-Common to our 3 species is that they spread rapidly along watercourses, often aided by flooding to reach new areas, grow fast and outcompete our less vigorous native plants.
-They then die back leaving the banks denuded of stabilising vegetation.
-This heightens the risk of bank erosion during peak flood flows, leading to habitat loss, soils washing into waterways, reduced water quality and smothering of aquatic habitats.
+INNS are the second greatest threat to biodiversity after habitat loss and fragmentation of habitats.
+Common to our 3 species is that they spread very successfully along watercourses, growing fast and outcompeting less vigorous native plants.
+In the winter they die back completely, leaving bare earth with no stabilising vegetation.
+This heightens the risk of erosion during floods and high rainfall, which can lead to habitat loss, soils washing into watercourses, reduced water quality and smothering of aquatic habitats.
 The one benefit of Himalayan Balsam is its nectar-rich flowers attract an abundance of pollinators.
 However, this can leave native plants at a heightened risk of being unpollinated.
 With our biodiversity in catastrophic decline and flood events increasing in frequency and severity, you can understand why we’re taking this so seriously.

 And of course, these INNS don’t solely impact our ecology, they negatively impact us too.
-In terms of the public purse, they are exceedingly labour intensive, and cost £billions each year, to remove.
-Japanese Knotweed can cause structural damage to buildings and infrastructure, and its presence has to be declared when selling a property due to the risk of damage and cost of removal.
+INNS have been estimated to cost the UK economy at least £1.8 billion pounds annually, they mainly affect farming and horticultural sectors but can affect transport, construction, recreation, aquaculture and utilities.
 There are hidden costs too.
-For example, the increased sedimentation in rivers increases water companies’ costs of treating the water to make it safe for public consumption, and that translates into higher water bills.
-Not forgetting these species can significantly impact on our own outdoor enjoyment.
-They often grow so tall and densely along riverbanks – Himalayan Balsam is the largest annual plant in Britain – that they impede visibility of and from the water, altering our landscapes and riverscapes, something that’s very difficult to put a price on.
+For example, the increased sedimentation of rivers increases water companies’ costs of treating the water to make it safe for public consumption, and that translates into higher water bills.
+Growing so tall and densely along riverbanks – Himalayan Balsam is the largest annual plant in Britain – they can impede visibility and access and alter the appearance of our landscapes and riverscapes, something that’s very difficult to put a price on.

 You can help us to tackle INNS and stop the spread: